grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 In the control room of the _Prospect_, Captain Percy heard the detonation of Hemi's device, stripped of all but the lowest frequencies as the sound passed through miles of water and refracted through her boat's hull.

 "Cassandra!"
 Percy shouted down to the sonar compartment.
-"Tell me what they fuck just happened!"
+"Tell me what just happened!"

 Cassandra nervously fumbled with the directional control wheel for the sonar mics and flipped switches controlling filters on and off.
 "There was an explosion..."

 Percy sighed.
-"I fucking know that Cassandra.
+"I know that Cassandra.
 Did the explosion hit the _Grackle_ by any chance?
-Are those fuckers sinking right now?"
+Is it possible that ugly sub is sinking right now?"

 "I...
 I can't tell.
 There's nothing but silence out there at the moment."

-"Fucking figure it out Cassandra!
-I'm fuckin' depending on you here."
+"Figure it out Cassandra!
+I'm depending on you here."

 "The explosion definitely came from the pursuing sub --- I'd say they hit Hemi's device.
 But..."

 A full minute passed.

 "But what Cassandra?
-I need to know what is fucking happening!"
+I need to know what is happening!"

 Cassandra sighed.
 "I can hear them now.
 The pursuing sub is still after us.
 It is definitely not sinking.
-As far as I can tell, it isn't even fucking damaged."
+As far as I can tell, it isn't even damaged."

-"Fuck me!"
 Percy spat and lit a cheroot.
-"It sounded so fuckin' good.
-I thought we'd at least have taken a bit of wind out of their fuckin' sails."
+"It sounded so good.
+I thought we'd at least have taken a bit of wind out of their sails."
 This she said mostly to herself.

 [//]: # (### Another torpedo fired at the prospect; hits derelict)